erikhyrkas/snakes/training_data/llama-wiki-0.md

 **Observation**

 Alpha Centauri can be seen with binoculars or a small telescope.
-On a clear night, look for the constellation of Centaurus in the southern sky and you might spot Alpha Centauri shining brightly.
+On a clear night, look for the constellation of Centaurus in the southern sky, and you might spot Alpha Centauri shining brightly.
 <end>

 Write a wiki article about Long Island.<start>**Long Island**